kunaldhariwal/Lealfet-Marker-and-popup-HeatMap/README.md

 You can change the markers opacity, HeatPoints intensity as per your requirement.

-The data used here is in JSON format
+The data used here is in JSON format.

+The lealfet-heat.js has been modified.